PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 </table>
 </span>

 The point of this exercise is not to come up with the 'correct' numbers.
-The point is to go through a though exercise that'll help you figure out the impact of what you're working on.
+The point is to go through a thought exercise that'll help you figure out the impact of what you're working on.

 The idea also isn't that you should do this for every feature you build.
 Instead, you'll now have a framework for how to think about the impact of what you're building.